ashrafdiablinktsp/team-tasks-backend/TECHNICAL_DOCUMENTATION.md

 - Add new middleware (rate limiting, caching)

 #### **3. Liskov Substitution Principle (LSP)**
-Subtypes must be substitutable for base types:
+Subtypes must be substitutable for base types (Subclasses must be usable without breaking the parent’s behavior):

 ```typescript
 // ✅ All custom errors are substitutable for Error